dxxmsdxy/onchain-canon/README.md

 Replaced OC data remains immutably on-chain, but is ignored.

-Provenance requirements such as creator address or parent-child can be used to validate changes to OC data.
+Provenance requirements such as origin address or parent-child can be used to validate changes to OC data.

 </br>